About Us and Tutors

 Bead & Jewellery.

 She is always experimenting with new bead shapes, and

 looking for new designs, that are easy to make and use

 accessible materials.
 Justine also has a special interest in

 Justine is a relatively new teacher to Great Escapes but she

-has been welcomed by all and her beautifully produced, clear
+by all and her beautifully produced, clear

 and detailed instruction booklets are much appreciated.